zXtrada/Zachary-Estrada/_posts/2021-02-09-coding-blog.md

 ![Screenshot of code in Oxygen](https://zXtrada.github.io/Zachary-Estrada/images/XML.png)

 Overall, Oxygen was incredibly easy to use and was even easier after being given some of the code needed for the manuscript.
+While I was not worried about this project in particular due to my background with programming, I was surprised by how simple this project was to complete.